Shipping Software is a common term with several meanings in the logistics industry:

 Here are more in-depth descriptions of the components of Shipping Software and Transportation Software

 - Modes: This describes the type of transportation carrier or modality of the carrier.
 The most common modes are: parcel, truckload, less than truckload, private fleet, ocean, air, and rail.
 There is also a multi-mode category that uses truckload on to a rail car and then back on the road as a truckload.
-Additional modes also include pipelines and barges, but these are not typically included in transportation management software.
+Additional modes also include pipelines and barges, but these are not typically included in transportation management system software.

 - Planning: This starts with either an inbound or an outbound demand in business systems.
 An outbound demand is commonly called a sales order or a work order in manufacturing.
 Inbound demand is driven by the purchase order process managing the flow of purchased products.
 The most optimal way would be to run the carrier selection and load planning at the start of the picking, or to build processes that anticipate the transportation capacity needed for the shipping window.
 This process can complicate further when the shipper assists the carrier in optimizing the routing details by shipping to a cross dock function (pool points) or doing backhauls during the outbound drop.

 - Shipment Execution – At the point of shipping there will have to be a method of package identification.
-In the case of small parcel, a carrier label will be applied.
+In the case of small parcel shipping, a carrier label will be applied.
 In the case of most other freight shipments, like LTL and TL, a bill of lading must be generated to serve as the document that travels with the shipment until it reaches its destination.
 A TMS will generate one or the other, and sometimes both documents can be generated.
 With more up-to-date systems, electronic manifesting, dispatching, and tendering are standard methods of communication between the shipper and the carrier.

 - International Shipments – Automation in a TMS will package international shipments in accordance with the documentation requirements needed in relation to the origin and destination of the shipment.
 An example would be the AES requirements for shipments over $2,500 to contain an electronic SED document that will receive an AES provided ITN# that will be used by US Customs to track the shipment.